Arnav-MaIhotra/complex_mathematics/README.md

 Polynomial Solver:

-The polynomial solver has four parameters, a numpy array of the coefficients of the equation, the step (how much the current value increases by each iteration), with default 0.01, the tolerance, with default 1e-8, and the range of possible values you want to check(It goes from -srange to srange), with default 100
+The polynomial solver has one parameter, a numpy array of the coefficients of the equation

 It returns the solutions in a numpy array